Clever/clever-csharp/README.md

-# IO.Swagger - the C# library for the Clever API
+# Clever - the C# library for the Clever API

 The Clever API